KrystianKunowski/KrystianKunowski/README.md

 - 🤔 I’m looking for help with ..
 My first IT role
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ... krystiankunowski.com
 - ⚡ Fun fact: ...
-I like to sing under shower
+I like to sing under the shower
 -->